 I love the Cool Fluorescent Light.
 It wraps around the needle end of the machine, lighting the entire bed with a bright, white light.
 I have never used any other brand of machine where I can see so well without auxiliary lighting.

 The Snap-on Extension Table is transparent, with a clear area right over the bobbin case so you can see what you are doing without having to bend over to look under the Extension Table.
-The Extension Table snaps into place so there are no legs to get in the way on your sewing table.
+The Extension Table snaps into place so there are no legs to get in the way on your sewing or craft table.
 Bernina strengthened the table with a honeycomb design so legs aren’t necessary.
 The table is easy to put on and take off and stores in very little space with no disassembly.

 The 2-inch by 3-inch black and white screen is packed with information like the command center on the Star Ship Enterprise.
 I can see how I have everything set with a quick glance.
 I can see both numerically and graphically how long and wide I have set the stitch.
 When I first started using the Aurora 440, the constant flashing of the graphic setting distracted me, but I don’t even notice it any more unless I’m looking at those settings.